What are the must-have dishes on the Easter menu in Italy? Let's discover together the typical recipes of each region!

 Lamb, a symbol of sacrifice and salvation, is one of the most delicious dishes in Easter cuisine and is cooked in a thousand different recipes.

-2. Basilicata, Easter Bread o 'U tortn'
+19. Basilicata, Easter bread or 'U tortn'

 On Easter Day in many regions of Italy leavened breads or pies are eaten.
 They are prepared days in advance because they require long rising times and may not be touched until Easter morning when a large breakfast marks the end of Lent.